lhehnke/lhehnke.github.io/_posts/2018-01-27-flight-routes-night-lights.md

 - maps
 ---

-<p style="margin-top:60px">Admittedly, mapping airline routes using the well-known <a href="https://openflights.org/data.html">OpenFlights.org</a> data sets is neither a bold move nor that innovative. <a href="https://flowingdata.com/2011/05/11/how-to-map-connections-with-great-circles/">FlowingData</a>
-did it, <a href="https://www.r-bloggers.com/how-to-draw-connecting-routes-on-map-with-r-and-great-circles/">R bloggers</a> did it, and <a href="http://spatial.ly/2013/05/great-world-flight-paths-map/">Spatial.ly</a> wrote about someone who did it.</p>
+Admittedly, mapping airline routes using flight data is neither a bold move nor that innovative. <a href="http://flowingdata.com/2011/05/05/where-do-major-airlines-fly-in-the-united-states/">FlowingData</a> did it, <a href="https://www.r-bloggers.com/how-to-draw-connecting-routes-on-map-with-r-and-great-circles/">R bloggers</a> did it, <a href="http://spatial.ly/2012/06/mapping-worlds-biggest-airlines/">Spatial.ly</a> did it (and even <a href="http://spatial.ly/2013/05/great-world-flight-paths-map/">wrote about</a> someone who did it).

-Yet, as an aviation enthusiast, I couldn't resist laying my hands on this kind of data, especially after stumbling across
-<a href="https://weiminwang.blog/2015/06/24/use-r-to-plot-flight-routes-on-a-fancy-world-background/">Weimin Wang's</a> call for more visualizations featuring some sort of lighting effect.
-While Weimin used urban data to achieve the effect in his maps, I will draw on night lights images provided by the <a href="https://earthobservatory.nasa.gov/Features/NightLights/page3.php">NASA Earth Observatory</a>.
+Yet, as an aviation enthusiast, I couldn't resist laying my hands on this kind of data, especially after stumbling across <a href="https://weiminwang.blog/2015/06/24/use-r-to-plot-flight-routes-on-a-fancy-world-background/">Weimin Wang's</a> call for more visualizations featuring some sort of lighting effect.
+While Weimin used urban data to achieve this effect, I will draw on night lights images provided by the <a href="https://earthobservatory.nasa.gov/Features/NightLights/page3.php">NASA Earth Observatory</a>.

-Despite me being the *n*th person working with *OpenFlights* data, most of the previous approaches don't seem to start from scratch, i.e., by downloading the raw `.dat` files straigth from their website and processing it prior to mapping.
+Despite me being the *n*th person working with flight data, most of the previous approaches don't seem to start from scratch, i.e., by downloading raw data straigth from the internet and processing it prior to mapping.
 Hence, the code below will guide you through both these initial steps and demonstrate how to create nice looking maps like this one

 <p align="center"><img src="https://raw.githubusercontent.com/lhehnke/lhehnke.github.io/master/img/openflights-nasa/Airlines_final.png" width="655px" height="327px" vspace="40px"/></p>

-using *OpenFlights* data in combination with *NASA* images.
+using href="https://openflights.org/data.html">OpenFlights data</a> in combination with *NASA* images.

 <!--more-->